json420/dbase32/doc/install.rst

 Installing on Ubuntu
 ====================

-Dbase32 packages are available for `Ubuntu`_ Raring in the `Novacut Stable Releases PPA`_ and the `Novacut Daily Builds PPA`_.
+Dbase32 packages are available for `Ubuntu`_ in the `Novacut Stable Releases PPA`_ and the `Novacut Daily Builds PPA`_.

 Installation is easy.
 First add either the stable PPA::